 Nothing says fall quite like a crisp, juicy apple.
-And when the harvest season is here, it's fun to go for a Sunday drive to get some, fresh off the farm.
+And when the harvest season arrives, it's fun to go for a Sunday drive to get some, fresh off the farm.
 Luckily, the Albuquerque area has plenty of apple picking orchards where the delicious fruits can be found.

-Unlike the east and west coasts where apple orchards can be found in abundance, New Mexico has a few select orchards and even fewer U-picks.
+Unlike the east and west coasts where apple orchards can be found in abundance, New Mexico has a few select orchards and even fewer you-picks.

 This family farm in Corrales offers an alternative to the crowds at the larger Wagner Farm.
 Alary Farms offers a variety of apples, to include Macintosh apples and apple cider.
-Opening is slated for mid-August, weekends only.
+The opening is typically slated for mid-August, weekends only.
 They are open on some weekends in October.
 This is not a u-pick.

 This family owned and operated orchard has been a local favorite since 1962.
 They feature a variety of apples, including Gala, early golds, golden delicious, Winesap, Arkansas blacks, and more.
 The different varieties ripen at different times, so be sure to check their website to see which of your favorites will be available, and when.